riferrei/short-term-memory-execise/README.md

 ### Setting Up the Environment

-Before running the application, make sure to set up the environment variables for accessing the OpenAI API.
+Before running the application, make sure to set up all the dependencies of the project.

 1. **Create a `.env` file in the `short-term-memory-execise` directory**: